 I raised the oven about 20″ with custom-cut stainless steel equipment stand from WebstaurantStore.
 The Regency 30″ x 30″ 16-Guage Stand is extremely sturdy (it will slightly wobble if the oven door is slammed shut forcefully, but likely only because I installed casters).
 When ordering, I submitted a custom cut of the steel legs to 18″, which worked perfectly to raise the oven comfortably off the ground for loading and unloading.

-When baking bread in a Rofco oven, it's convenient to have the locking casters on the bottom should I need to relocate the oven.
+When baking bread in a Rofco oven, it's convenient to have the locking casters on the bottom should I relocate the oven.
 Still, if I were to do this repeatedly, I would not get them to increase structural rigidity (if you don't get the casters, be sure to measure the legs' height to suit).

 Large Wooden Peel

-When I first received the Rofco, I used the included square steel baking trays, inverted so the flat side was up to hold the silicone sheets.
-Then, I would drop the dough on top of the sheet on top of the steel tray and slide the sheets into the oven off the trays.
-This worked pretty well, but the steel trays were rather cumbersome to use.
+When I first received the Rofco, I used the included square steel baking trays, inverted, so the flat side was up to hold the silicone sheets.
+Then, I would drop the dough on top of the sheet on the steel tray and slide the sheets into the oven off the trays.
+This worked well, but the steel trays were rather cumbersome.

 I purchased a wooden pizza peel that I initially thought was too long, but I have since grown to appreciate the size.
-It's an American Metalcraft 1836 18″ x 29 1/2″ peel with 6 1/2″ long handle.
+It's an American Metalcraft 1836 18″ x 29 1/2″ peel with a 6 1/2″ long handle.
 The wonderful thing about this peel is that it's the exact width of the Rofco B40's decks (the decks are 18.9″ wide, the peel is 18″ wide), it's light and very durable.
 When baking bread in a Rofco oven, I lay the peel on a table next to the oven.
 Then, I place a silicone sheet near the top, unload my dough, score, and slide the sheet with dough on top into the oven with the peel.